Query syntax

 • array_expression: An expression that produces an array.

 • WITH OFFSET: UNNEST destroys the order of elements in the input array.
 Use this optional clause to return an additional column with the array element indexes, or offsets.
 Offset counting starts at zero for each row produced by the UNNEST operation.
-This column has an optional alias; If the optional alias is not used, the default column name is offset.
+This column has an optional alias; If the optional alias isn't used, the default column name is offset.

 Example: